-Figure 3: Temporal variation of the amide I v=0-1 transition for (a) BSA (b) Immunoglobulin G and c) γ -globulins in both D2O (red) and H2O (blue) solvents.
-Solid lines denote tri-exponential fits for H2O and single exponential decays for D2O.13
+FIG. 3.
+Temporal variation of the amide I v = 0-1 transition for (a) BSA, (b) Immunoglobulin G, and (c) $\gamma$ -globulins in both D2O (red) and H2O (blue) solvents.
+Solid lines denote tri-exponential fits for H2O and single exponential decays for D2O.

-A detailed understanding of amide I dynamics in H_2O would also provide a valuable link to studies which employ vibrational probe groups with mode frequencies that are shifted away from that of the amide I band to interrogate protein structural dynamics.
-Common examples include azido, thiocyanate and their derivatives among others. ^{49, 56-70} Such studies have provided a wide range of site-specific insights into the inherent dynamics of proteins and their solvent interactions.
-Because they exploit probes with vibrational mode frequencies in the IR window around 2000 cm-1, well separated from backbone and solvent modes, these studies are often performed in H_2O .
-58 Currently these data have to be correlated with amide I dynamics derived from measurements in D_2O , which represents a fundamental difference between the samples that could now be addressed.
+A detailed understanding of amide I dynamics in $H_2O$ would also provide a valuable link to studies that employ vibrational probe groups with mode frequencies that are shifted away from those of the amide I band to interrogate protein structural dynamics.
+Common examples include azido, thiocyanate, and their derivatives, among others.49,56-70 Such studies have provided a wide range of site-specific insights into the inherent dynamics of proteins and their solvent interactions.
+Because they exploit probes with vibrational mode frequencies in the IR window around 2000 cm-1, well separated from backbone and solvent modes, these studies are often performed in $H_2O.^{58}$ Currently, these data have to be correlated with amide I dynamics derived from measurements in $D_2O$ , which represents a fundamental difference between the samples that could now be addressed.